Can You Freeze Mayonnaise? (updated 2023)

 Remove Any Excess Liquid

-If the thawed mayonnaise has not extremely separated, you may only need to drain the excess liquid from the container’s top.
+If the thawed mayonnaise has not been extremely separated, you may only need to drain the excess liquid from the container’s top.
 Pour out the liquid from the container carefully.
 Afterward, mix the mayonnaise thoroughly.

 Blend the Mayonnaise